jpinkstone/2D-Racing-Game-Engine/README.md

-# Mini Moto
+# 2D-Racing-Game-Engine
-## 2D Racing Game Engine
-A 2D racing game built with a custom game engine for the CS 438 game engine programming.
+A custom game engine built for the CS 438 class